It is a common fallacy that all a woman has to do to become pregnant is to stop using contraception.

 If anovulatory cycles are discovered by routine blood tests on day 20 of a 28 day cycle, then the orthodox approach is to stimulate ovulation by use of hormone treatment.
-This may not always be necessary, and sometimes the use of natural Progesterone may stimulate the feedback mechanism between the ovary and the pituitary and re-establish the normal hormone cycle and ovulation.
+This may not always be necessary, and sometimes the use of bioidentical progesterone may stimulate the feedback mechanism between the ovary and the pituitary and re-establish the normal hormone cycle and ovulation.

 What can help?

-When stopping the contraceptive pill it can take up to two years to conceive as the body readjusts and tries to restore normal hormone balance.
+When stopping the contraceptive pill, or having a coil or implant removed, means it can take up to two years to conceive as the body readjusts and tries to restore normal hormone balance.

 ‘Fertility foods’ include citrus fruit, wholewheat, fennel, celery as part of a balanced wholefood diet that is low in sugar and any artifical sweeteners or additives.